-Worthy ministries are NOT scam-artists.
+Worthy ministries are NOT fundraising scam-artists.
 Or are they?
 Do your potential donors see you as a scam-artist though?
 That could explain why they are not responding with donations.

 If you see your organization as a poor, struggling mission in desperate need of sponsors, and you are trying to get the attention of some generous, wealthy people in North America and Europe - particularly if you are using mainly email as your method, you may be seen to be a scam-artist because of your methods.

 You sincerely desire sponsors from western countries for your ministry in a poor country; but you must learn how to become fiscally responsible before many of those potential donors will read your email.
-Even if they do, they are very cautious and refuse to send you any money.
+Even if they do, they likely are very cautious and refuse to send you any money.

 You may have found ways to latch onto a few Christians in North America, and you send them almost daily emails, attaching lots of photos of your people and your ministry.
 You do the best to make them aware of your need, but they don't give, and after a while they don't answer your emails any more either.
 Your hopes are dashed once more, and you complain about the hard-heartedness of those rich Christians over there.